A guide to the best restaurants in Agia Pelagia

 Because the bay is Agia Pelagia‘s main fixture, it’ll come as no surprise that this is where most of the restaurant action is as well.
 The waterfront is lined with family-run tavernas that extend up into the hillside and specialise in local, Cretan dishes, many of which highlight the area’s best amenity – its fresh seafood.

-Taverna Stelios enjoys a view over the town's ampitheatre-shaped bay, making it a top lunch choice in between stints at the beach.
-And if you're travelling with little ones, you won't have trouble tearing them away from the shores, as it also features a kids' play-place.
+Taverna Stelios enjoys a view over the town’s ampitheatre-shaped bay, making it a top lunch choice in between stints at the beach.
+And if you’re travelling with little ones on your holidays to Greece, you won’t have trouble tearing them away from the shores, as it also features a kids’ play-place.
 The food here is traditional Greek, with fresh fish dishes, lamb chops and octopus, all ended masterfully with homemade cheese pies.

 As the name suggests, The Home feels a lot like, well, a home – it’s filled with quirky decor like old doors for tables, and has a large balcony overlooking the sea.
 The food is home-cooked as well, with souvlaki, pizza and pasta dishes, plus occasional live music during the week.